Casey Kenney: Ultimate Fighting Championship

-In his UFC debut, Kenney faced Ray Borg, replacing Kyler Phillips in six day notice, on March 30, 2019 at UFC on ESPN 2.
+In his UFC debut, Kenney faced Ray Borg, replacing Kyler Phillips in six day notice, on March 30, 2019, at UFC on ESPN 2.
 At the weigh-ins, Borg weighed in at 137.75 lbs, 1.75 pound over the bantamweight non-title fight limit of 136 lbs.
 He was fined 20% of his fight purse and his bout against Kenney proceeded at catchweight.
 Kenney won the fight via unanimous decision.

-On December 29, 2018, Kenney faced Manny Bermudez on August 17, 2019 at UFC 241.
+On December 29, 2018, Kenney faced Manny Bermudez on August 17, 2019, at UFC 241.
 However, the UFC decided to move the bout to a catchweight bout of 140 lbs. due to the fighters cutting substantial weight the night before weigh-ins.
 Kenney won the bout via unanimous decision.

-Kenney faced Merab Dvalishvili on February 15, 2020 at UFC Fight Night 167.
+Kenney faced Merab Dvalishvili on February 15, 2020, at UFC Fight Night 167.
 He lost the fight by unanimous decision.

-Kenney faced Louis Smolka on May 30, 2020 at UFC on ESPN: Woodley vs. Burns.
+Kenney faced Louis Smolka on May 30, 2020, at UFC on ESPN: Woodley vs. Burns.
 He won the fight via a submission through a guillotine choke in round one.

 Kenney was expected to face Alateng Heili on September 27, 2020 at UFC 253.
-However, due to unknown reasons, it was moved to UFC on ESPN: Holm vs. Aldana on October 4, 2020.
+However, for unknown reasons, it was moved to UFC on ESPN: Holm vs. Aldana on October 4, 2020.
 He won the fight via unanimous decision.

-Kenny faced Nathaniel Wood on October 24, 2020 at UFC 254.
+Kenny faced Nathaniel Wood on October 24, 2020, at UFC 254.
 He won the back-and-forth fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Kenney faced former WEC and UFC Bantamweight Champion Dominick Cruz at UFC 259 on March 6, 2021.
 He lost the fight via split decision.

-Kenney faced Song Yadong on August 7, 2021 at UFC 265.
+Kenney faced Song Yadong on August 7, 2021, at UFC 265.
 He lost the fight via split decision.

+After being arrested in August 2024, it was reported that Kenney was no longer on the UFC roster.

+Legal issues

+In July 2024, Kenney was involved in an alleged domestic violence incident that was investigated by law enforcement.
+Video footage emerged of the alleged victim's distraught mother confronting Casey about the incident at his home, questioning why the alleged victim had marks and bruises on her body.
+In August 2024, Kenney was arrested in Maricopa County, Arizona and charged with domestic assault and the kidnapping of his ex-girlfriend.
+Kenny pleaded not guilty and released on $10,000 bond.A pre-trial conference is scheduled on October 15, with a trial date on January 23, 2025.